What’s the Difference Between Content Marketing and Social Media Marketing?

 - Know your audience.
 If you don’t know who you’re talking to, your message will tank.
 Figure out your audience’s demographics (Google Analytics and Facebook Insights are good places to start), get inside their heads, and find out what makes them tick.
 If this step takes your hours or days, you’re doing it right.
 Knowing your audience will help you strategize what kind of content to create and where to distribute it.

 - Nail your message.
 Now that you know who you’re talking to and what their problems are, you can figure out what to say and how to say it.
 Match a pain point to a solution you offer and make sure your target customer is the hero of your story, not you.
-(In case you get a little lost here, you can download our personal brand planner to get you started.)

 - Create an editorial calendar.
 After defining your audience and messaging, you’ll probably have lots of content ideas.
 Yay!
 Jot them all down, open up a spreadsheet, and start figuring out what to publish, where, and when.
 An editorial calendar will make sure you are pumping out a steady stream of relevant content.